 These three types are good examples of intrusive ads that disrupt your browsing experience by demanding your attention.
 There are cleaner, more user friendly formats out there, that fall into the „tolerated” category.
 For example the ones that move down the page alongside native content as your scroll (13%), or stay at the top and the bottom of the page (8%), are generally well received.

 Users don’t mind ads as they understand, that these make websites and applications – actually most of the internet - free.
 Although they hate having their browsing session disrupted by ads, more often than not they still prefer it to paying for ad-free services!

-Advetisers have to plan carefully, as annyoing ads can result in a negative user perception of both – the advetiser, just as well as the site or provider where the ads are placed.
+Advertisers have to plan carefully, as annyoing ads can result in a negative user perception of both – the advertiser, just as well as the site or provider where the ads are placed.

 Author: Roni Frankó